Learn More About the MyPath Story Booth Project

 Posted by: Crystal Williams on: January 9, 2019 | Print This Page

 The MyPath Story Booth Project is an opportunity for patients and caregivers to share their healthcare experiences with researchers.
 Patients are asked to enter the story booth and discuss their treatment and care.
-Patients are asked questions such as “How has your life changed after receiving a diagnosis?” and “What would you like to change about your experience?”
+Patients answer questions such as “How has your life changed after receiving a diagnosis?” and “What would you like to change about your experience?”
 Patients may also participate via a phone interview if unable to travel to the booth’s location.
-The process takes roughly 15 minutes and patients must be over 18 and open to sharing a story about their healthcare experience.
-Patients who expressed an interest in learning about research opportunities are referred to a relevant study team to discuss how they can be involved.
+The process takes roughly 15 minutes and patients must be over 18, and open to sharing a story about their healthcare experience.
+Those who express an interest in learning about research opportunities are referred to a relevant study team to discuss how they can be involved.